russhughes/st7789_mpy/README.md

     - `rotation` 0-0 degrees, 1-90 degrees, 2-180 degrees, 3-270 degrees

     - `color_order` set the color order used by the driver st7789.RGB and st7789.BGR are supported.

+    - `inversion` Sets the display color inversion mode if True, clears the display color inversion mode if false.

     - `buffer_size` If a buffer_size is not specified a dynamically allocated buffer is created and freed as needed.
 If a buffer_size is specified it must be large enough to contain the largest bitmap, font character and/or decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565 notation).
 Dynamic allocation is slower and can cause heap fragmentation so garbage collection (GC) should be enabled.